theammn/assignments/README.md

+# Solution
-# This is the repository for the solution of the assignments of this bootcamp
+This is the repository for the solution of my assignments of this bootcamp